 One of the leading factors driving the need for the SDGAA is the fact that special districts were omitted in COVID-19-era legislation that provided direct federal financial assistance to local governments for coronavirus relief and response activities (namely CARES Act funding and ARPA Fiscal Recovery Fund dollars).
 Unlike other forms of local government, special districts were excluded from receiving direct federal aid, despite the fact that many special districts provided essential public services throughout the COVID-19 pandemic, including ambulance/EMS, hospital, and open space services.

-Compounding the problem, while special districts are eligible for most current federal funding opportunities, they –have faced unnecessary bureaucratic barriers to accessing certain grant programs due largely to the lack of clarity absent a formal definition.
+Compounding the problem, while special districts are eligible for most current federal funding opportunities, they have faced unnecessary bureaucratic barriers to accessing certain grant programs due largely to the lack of clarity absent a formal definition.
 The SDGAA seeks to level the playing field by ensuring that special districts and the communities they serve have access to all appropriate and relevant federal funding streams.

 The bill’s first stop in the Senate is expected to be the Homeland Security and Governmental Affairs Committee.
 If approved by the committee, the legislation would then advance to the Senate Floor.